Mark Mathias

-Mark Andrew Mathias (born August 2, 1994) is an American professional baseball infielder for the Pittsburgh Pirates of Major League Baseball (MLB).
-He has previously played in MLB for the Milwaukee Brewers and Texas Rangers.
+Mark Andrew Mathias (born August 2, 1994) is an American professional baseball second baseman for the Long Island Ducks of the Atlantic League of Professional Baseball.
+He has previously played in Major League Baseball (MLB) for the Milwaukee Brewers, Texas Rangers, Pittsburgh Pirates, and San Francisco Giants.
+Mathias played college baseball at California Polytechnic State University, San Luis Obispo, and was selected by the Cleveland Indians in the third round of the 2015 Major League Baseball draft.
+He made his MLB debut in 2020.

-Career

-Amateur career
+High school and college

 Mathias attended Irvington High School in Fremont, California.
+He played shortstop and pitched, and was MVP and first-team All-Mission Valley League in his junior year.

-Undrafted out of high school, Mathias attended California Polytechnic State University.
-Mathias played for the 2014 USA Collegiate National Team.
+Undrafted out of high school, Mathias attended California Polytechnic State University, San Luis Obispo, where he played college baseball for the Cal Poly Mustangs.
+Mathias also played for the 2014 USA Collegiate National Team.
 He underwent arthroscopic shoulder surgery in December 2014.
+In his college career he batted 356/.426/.447 in 452 at bats with 95 runs and 21 stolen bases.

+Professional career

 Cleveland Indians

 The Cleveland Indians selected Mathias in the third round of the 2015 Major League Baseball draft.

-Mathias played for the Mahoning Valley Scrappers in 2015, hitting .282/.382/.408/.790 with 2 home run and 32 RBI.
-He split the 2016 season between the Lynchburg Hillcats and the Akron RubberDucks, hitting a combined .267/.351/.396/.747 with 5 home runs and 61 RBI.
-He spent the 2017 and 2018 season in Akron, hitting .212 in 35 games in 2017, and .232 with 8 home runs and 45 RBI in 2018.
-He spent the 2019 season with the Columbus Clippers, hitting .269/.355/.442/.797 with 12 home runs and 59 RBI.
+Mathias played for the Mahoning Valley Scrappers in 2015, hitting .282/.382/.408 with two home runs and 32 runs batted in (RBIs).
+He split the 2016 season between the Lynchburg Hillcats and the Akron RubberDucks, hitting a combined .267/.351/.396 with five home runs and 61 RBIs.
+In the Carolina League, he was 8th in runs (70), 3rd in doubles (39), and 7th in hit by pitch (10).
+He was named a Carolina League post-season All Star, and an MiLB organization All Star.

+Mathias spent the 2017 and 2018 seasons in Akron, hitting .212 in 35 games in 2017, and .232 with eight home runs and 45 RBIs in 2018.
+He was named an MiLB organization 2018 All Star.
+He spent the 2019 season with the Columbus Clippers, hitting .269/.355/.442 with 12 home runs and 59 RBIs.